BrandonDevMn/QrGenerator/spec.md

 # QR Code Generator PWA Spec

 ## Overview
 A Progressive Web App (PWA) that allows users to generate QR codes from URLs and download them as images.
-Optimized for iPad and iOS devices using only HTML, CSS, and JavaScript.
+Optimized for iPad and iOS devices using HTML, CSS, JavaScript, and the QRCode.js library.

+## Implementation Status
+✅ **COMPLETED** - App is fully implemented and functional
+- All core features implemented
+- PWA functionality with offline support
+- iOS-optimized responsive design
+- QRCode.js integration for reliable QR generation
+- Local development server available at http://localhost:8000

 ## Core Functionality
 - **Primary Feature:** URL to QR code conversion
 - **Input:** Text input field for URL entry
 - **Output:** Generated QR code displayed as an image
-- **Download:** Save QR code as downloadable PNG/JPEG image
+- **Download:** Save QR code as downloadable PNG image with timestamp

 ## Development Guidelines